 The demands and stresses of modern life are bad enough – but when we have to deal with emotional and mental issues such as guilt, depression, marital problems, substance abuse, and more, life can be quite overwhelming.
 We find it difficult to make decisions, and it can be hard to relate to other people or enjoy life if we cannot handle our problems.
-If you are dealing with emotional issues which have become too unbearable, you can certainly benefit from speaking with someone who can listen and understand.
+If you are dealing with emotional issues which have become too unbearable, it could affect your sleep and quality of life, in that case you can certainly benefit from speaking with someone who can listen and understand.
 Speaking with a counsellor can be the first step to healing, forgiveness, and acceptance.
 Here’s how a counsellor can really help you with your emotional problems and issues.

 A specific time for problems

 Nowadays, we are busier than ever.
 We all lead hectic lives, and we are busy from the time we wake up until the time we go to sleep.
 What this means, however, is that we often cannot find the time to sit down and process what we are feeling, whether it’s guilt, grief, anger, sadness, or remorse.
 But when you speak with a counsellor, you are setting aside the time you need to talk about your problems and emotions.
 For a certain period, you are committed to speaking about your mental and emotional state, and this allows you to express yourself in a more contemplative, lucid way.
 You’re not focused on anything else – you are just focused on what you feel and think, and you can begin processing your emotions in a more logical manner.